pranjalkoshti/react-simplified-antd/README.md

 ### Usage - Table With Form

-Table with fully functional form with edit and delete functionality;
+Table with fully functional form with edit and delete functionality.

 ```
 import React, { Component, Fragment, useState } from "react";